 - A smaller percentage of local workers employed as Managers (10.4% compared to 13.4%)

-The largest changes in the jobs held by the in the City of Launceston workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the City of Launceston between 2011 and 2016 were those employed as:

 - Technicians and Trades Workers (-447 local workers)

 - Clerical and Administrative Workers (-437 local workers)

 - Community and Personal Service Workers (+355 local workers)